 Withholding tax on rental income

-When the rental income is received, the agent (i.e. property manager, Canadian family, or friend) or payer (i.e. tenant) must withhold non-resident tax at the rate of 25% on the gross rental income paid.
+When the rental income is received, the agent (i.e. property manager, Canadian family, or friend) must withhold non-resident tax at the rate of 25% on the gross rental income paid.

-The agent or payer is obligated to remit this tax to the Canada Revenue Agency (“CRA”) on or before the 15th day of the month following the month of rental income is paid or credited to the non-resident.
+The agent is obligated to remit this tax to the Canada Revenue Agency (“CRA”) on or before the 15th day of the month following the month of rental income is paid .

-The agent or payer has to give the non-resident owner two copies of an NR4, Statement of Amounts Paid or Credited to Non-Residents of Canada slip showing the gross amount of rental income paid or credited during the year and the amount of non-resident tax withheld.
+The agent give the non-resident owner two copies of an NR4, Statement of Amounts Paid or Credited to Non-Residents of Canada slip showing the gross amount of rental income paid and the amount of non-resident tax withheld.

 Election Under Section 216